Things to Do at Cape Spear Lighthouse

 Things to Do Nearby

-Historic fortification overlooking St. John's harbour where Marconi received the first transatlantic wireless signal
+Historic hilltop fortification overlooking St. John's harbour where Marconi received the first transatlantic wireless signal